PeterMToma/Digital-Transformation-and-Financial-Inclusion-Analysis/README.md

-# Project Questions:
+# Project Questions

    The project addresses the following key questions:

-# Target Question:
+# Target Question

    What is the impact of Digital Transformation on Financial Inclusion across the selected countries?

-# ​Sub-Questions:
+# ​Sub-Questions

    1- ​What is the level of Digital Transformation in each country?